Pshy0/pshy-license/README.md

 - Modified versions must be identified as such.

-- Modified versions must be released with the same license, or an equivalent license.
-This restriction only applies to individual components.
-It does not apply to the whole project using the PSHY-licensed components.
+If the sources of a sub-licensed versions of the software are disclosed, then permission is implicitely granted to incorporate the changes to the original project, under the original license.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,